d2l-ai/d2l-en/chapter_deep-learning-basics/environment.md

 ## Concept Shift

 A related problem is that of concept shift.
-This is the situation where the the labels change.
-This sounds weird - after all, a cat is a cat is a cat.
+This is the situation where the labels change.
+This sounds weird - after all, a cat is a cat.
 Well, cats maybe but not soft drinks.
 There is considerable concept shift throughout the USA, even for such a simple term:

 ![](../img/popvssoda.png)